-This appliance requires regular maintenance by a competent engineer.
+This Appliance requires regular maintenance by a competent engineer.

-Baffle
+Brick Baffle

 This should be removed and cleaned at least once a month to prevent any build up of soot or fly ash that could lead to blocked flue ways and dangerous fume emission.

-If the baffle is removed the chimney/flue way can be swept through the appliance (top flue outlet with no damper fitted).
+If the baffle brick is removed the chimney/flue way can be swept through the appliance.